jamesjoshuahill/setup-mac/.github/ISSUE_TEMPLATE/fresh-install.md

     > ⚠️ Apps installed using Homebrew casks need to be manually approved the
     > first time they are opened.

-- Restart and re-run to install all macOS updates
+- Restart and re-run the setup script to install all macOS updates
   - [ ] Restart Mac
   - [ ] Re-run setup script